 There are no official dietary guidelines for MS. However, research suggests that making certain dietary changes may help slow disease progression and help manage MS symptoms to improve quality of life.

-In particular, it should help control disease progression and aim to minimize the effects that common MS symptoms have on overall quality of life.
+In particular, it should help manage disease progression and aim to minimize the effects that common MS symptoms have on overall quality of life.

 Here is a list of foods to include on an MS-friendly diet:

-- Meats and eggs: eggs and all fresh meats, such as beef, chicken, lamb, and more
+- meats: all fresh meats, such as beef, chicken, lamb, and more, especially beef liver which is particularly high in vitamin D and biotin

-In short, the guidelines for an MS-friendly diet are similar to an overall healthy, well-balanced diet.
+In short, the guidelines for an MS-friendly diet are similar to an overall nutrient-rich, well-balanced diet.
 However, it emphasizes consuming more plant-based foods and grains.

 That is because plant-based foods and grains are higher in fiber, vitamins, minerals, and fluid, which can help with MS symptoms, such as constipation, fatigue, and bladder dysfunction.